-As part of Learning and Development, training with respect to Ethics & Compliance, High Density Module testing, ISO internal audit, E waste & Hazardous waste management, Prevention of Electric Short Circuit, Safe operation of Material handling equipment and Fire Fighting were conducted during the financial year.
+As part of employees Learning and Development, training on Ethics & Compliance, Safe operation of Forklift and Fire Fighting & Medical Emergency were conducted during the financial year.
 The Employee Engagement Committee comprising representatives from the Workmen and the Management conducted several employee related programmes during the year.
 The Company continued to adopt various health related processes and Policies to ensure welfare of the employees of the Company.
 The industrial relation throughout the year was harmonious and cordial.